Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 - Used for review requests, appointment reminders, and re-engagement campaigns

-Workiz’s SMS features are more robust than Jobber’s and roughly comparable to Housecall Pro’s.
-But if you’re already paying for a tool like Podium for review management, you’re paying twice for overlapping functionality.
+Workiz’s SMS is strong.
+It’s roughly equal to Housecall Pro’s.
+But if you already pay for Podium for review management, you’re paying twice for overlapping work.

 Payment Processing